Learning to Translate Noise for Robust Image Denoising: Additional experimental results

 \subsection{Expanded Table: Adaptability of the Noise Translation Network}

 Table~\ref{tab:cross_full} extends the results of Table 4 in the main paper, analyzing various combinations of denoising networks used during the training and inference phases within our framework.
-In this context, \( D_{\theta^*} - test \) refers to the pretrained denoising network utilized during inference, while \( D_{\theta^*} - train \) denotes the pretrained denoising network employed for training the noise translation network.
-For instance, when \( D_{\theta^*} - test \) is NAFNet and \( D_{\theta^*} - train \) is KBNet, the noise translation network is trained to map real-world noise to align with KBNet's prior but is evaluated with NAFNet during inference.
-Notably, when \( D_{\theta^*} - test \) and \( D_{\theta^*} - train \) correspond to different pretrained denoising models, our framework maintains high performance by effectively translating noise distributions to align with the priors of the inference model.
+In this context, \(\mathcal{D}_{\theta^*}\) for testing refers to the pretrained denoising network utilized during inference, while \(\mathcal{D}_{\theta^*}\) for training \(\mathcal{T}_{\phi}\) denotes the pretrained denoising network employed for training the noise translation network.
+For instance, when \(\mathcal{D}_{\theta^*}\) for testing is NAFNet and \(\mathcal{D}_{\theta^*}\) for training \(\mathcal{T}_{\phi}\) is KBNet, the noise translation network is trained to map real-world noise to align with KBNet's prior but is evaluated with NAFNet during inference.
+Notably, when \( D_{\theta^*}\) for testing and \(\mathcal{D}_{\theta^*}\) for training \(\mathcal{T}_{\phi}\) correspond to different pretrained denoising models, our framework maintains high performance by effectively translating noise distributions to align with the priors of the inference model.
 This adaptability implies that as new denoising architectures are introduced, they can be seamlessly incorporated into our framework, potentially achieving even greater performance improvements without the need to retrain the noise translation network.
 Such flexibility ensures the practical applicability of our noise translation framework in real-world scenarios.